 Partner ProfileThe RESTENA (“Réseau Téléinformatique de l’Education Nationale et de la Recherche”) Foundation operates the National Research and Education Network in Luxembourg.
-It supports scientific development by providing and maintaining high quality network infrastructure and associated services for the needs of education and research in Luxembourg.
-To achieve its mission, a national network infrastructure, the RESTENA network, has been set up, connecting educational institutions from primary to higher education as well as the public, private research centres and cultural institutions.
+It supports scientific development by providing and maintaining high quality network infrastructure and services for the needs of education and research in Luxembourg.
+To achieve its mission, a national network infrastructure, the RESTENA network, has been set up.
+It connects educational institutions from primary to higher education as well as the public, private research centres and cultural institutions.
 RESTENA is an integrated part of the backbone network GÉANT on an international level, a state-of-the-art network providing fast network connections, where public and private research centres can connect to more than 6000 institutions, research centres, universities, scientific libraries and scientific centres.

 RESTENA and CloudSigma collaborated in order to provide cloud services for a post-secondary education course through the GÉANT framework.
-The course was named “Installation and Configuration of Windows Server” (ISEWI), run by the Lycée des Arts et Metiers (LAM), an education institution in Luxembourg.
+The name of the course was “Installation and Configuration of Windows Server” (ISEWI), run by the Lycée des Arts et Metiers (LAM), an education institution in Luxembourg.
 It was designed to deepen the participants’ knowledge in the area of Microsoft Windows ActiveDirectory services and Windows Server administration in general.

 LAM conducted the first part of the course using the school’s traditional on-premises computing equipment.
 However, using old desktop computers meant a slower and less flexible service.
 In addition, when using local hardware, as the size of the class grows, the potential for issues with that hardware and BYOD devices from the students get more pressing because the number of moving parts increases.